PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-05-dark-theme-in-sandbox.md

 Now you know what I’m experiencing when the on-call phone rings in the middle of the night.

 One thing that bugged me was that the [Sandbox](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/?wt.mc_id=MVP_387063) in [Windows 11](https://www.microsoft.com/en-us/windows/windows-11/?wt.mc_id=MVP_387063) always starts with the awfully bright theme as default.
-It doesn’t matter what your host operating system is set to — the Sandbox is always white, because Microsoft has decided that for you.
+It doesn’t matter what your host operating system is set to.
+The Sandbox is always white, because Microsoft has decided that for you.

 But, look no further because here’s my neat little trick that solves it for you.